upsiflu/magician/DESIGN.md

 Since there is no braking or accelerating, we only need to model distances, not times.
 This means that the Ui will only show a spatial model; times can be derived by multiplication, for convenience.

+#Architecture / Libraries

+The app is offline-only, so the codebase is very simple.
+I have included `ianmackenzie`'s geometry library so I don't need to look up all the vector math I've forgotten in the past decade.

+I decided not to use any Gui library, and instead use the default `Html` and `Svg` packages from Elm, because the userbase is {1} and a magician doesn't need a polished interface, and developers don't need abstractions over the `view` because it's really basic.